Conditional preservation of the saints: Free Grace view

-Traditional Calvinists agree with Arminians against the Free Grace view
+Calvinists agree with Arminians against the Free Grace view

-Traditional Calvinists and Arminians disagree with the Free Grace view on biblical and theological grounds.
+Calvinists and Arminians disagree with the Free Grace view on biblical and theological grounds.
 For example, Calvinist Tony Lane writes:

-The two historic views discussed so far [Traditional Calvinism and Arminianism] are agreed that salvation requires perseverance [in faith].
-More recently, however, a third view has emerged [i.e., non-traditional Calvinist or Free Grace], according to which all who are converted will be saved regardless of how they then live.
+The two historic views discussed so far [Calvinism and Arminianism] are agreed that salvation requires perseverance [in faith].
+More recently, however, a third view has emerged [i.e., Free Grace], according to which all who are converted will be saved regardless of how they then live.
 They will be saved even if they immediately renounce their faith and lead a life of debauched atheism.
 Many people today find this view attractive, but it is blatantly unbiblical.
 There is much in the New Testament that makes it clear that discipleship is not an optional extra and that remaining faithful is a condition of salvation.
 The whole letter to the Hebrews focuses on warning Jewish believers not to forsake Christ and so lose their salvation.
 Also, much of the teaching of Jesus warns against thinking that a profession of faith is of use if it is not backed up by our lives.
 Apart from being unbiblical, this approach is dangerous, for a number of reasons.
 It encourages a false complacency, the idea that there can be salvation without discipleship. ...
 Also it encourages a 'tip and run' approach to evangelism which is concerned only to lead people to make a 'decision', with scant concern about how these 'converts' will subsequently live.
 This is in marked contrast to the attitude of the apostle Paul, who was deeply concerned about his converts' lifestyle and discipleship.
 One only needs to read Galatians or 1 Corinthians to see that he did not hold to this recent view.
 The author of Hebrews was desperately concerned that his readers might lose their salvation by abandoning Christ. ...
 These three letters make no sense if salvation is guaranteed by one single 'decision for Christ'.
 This view is pastorally disastrous.

 Scot McKnight and J. Rodman Williams represent the opinion of Arminians on this view: